 M3AAWG holds meetings twice in North America and once in Europe each year.
 Attendees are veteran anti-abuse and security professionals actively engaged in the challenges of fighting spam, bots, malware and mobile abuse.
 Participation continues to grow and is generally over 300 attendees from 15 to 20 countries at each event.
-More than 500 industry representatives from 28 countries attended our 2017 San Francisco meeting.
+More than 500 industry representatives attended our 2016 San Francisco meeting.